run-ai/docs/docs/developer/inference/setup.md

 * Verify that all mps-server pods are in `Running` state.

-* Submit a workload with MPS enabled.
+* Submit a workload with MPS enabled using the [--mps](../../Researcher/cli-reference/runai-submit.md#mps) flag.
 Then run:

 ```
 runai list